anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The security is addressed on application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.
 Connectivity between the pledge and the registrar-agent may be via IP-based networks (wired or wireless) but also via Bluetooth or NFC.

-* allows the application of credentials different from the pledge's IDevID for the registrar-agent when establishing a TLS connection to the domain registrar.
+* allows the application of registrar-agent credentials to establish TLS connections to the domain registrar.
+These registrar-agent credentials are different from the pledge's IDevID.

 The term endpoint used in the context of this document is similar to resources in CoAP {{RFC7252}} and also in HTTP {{RFC9110}}.
 It is not used to describe a device.
 Endpoints are accessible via .well-known URIs.

+TODO: double-check
-To utilize the EST server endpoints on the domain-registrar, the registrar-agent defined in this document will act as client towards the domain registrar.
+To utilize the EST server endpoints on the domain-registrar, the registrar-agent will act as client towards the domain registrar.

 The registrar-agent also acts as a client when communicating with a pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate.
 The IDevID does not contain any anchor for which any kind of {{?RFC6125}} validation can be done.
-Second, the registrar-agent may not even have a list of manufacturer trust anchors that would be able to validate the IDevID.
+Second, the registrar-agent may not be aware of manufacturer trust anchors to validate the IDevIDs.
-Finally, IDevID are not typically given Extended Key Usage (EKU) TLS WWW Server authentication usage.
+Finally, IDevID do not typically set Extended Key Usage (EKU) for TLS WWW Server authentication.

 The inability to effectively do TLS in responder mode is one reason for relying on object security.

-A further reason is the application on different transports, for which TLS may not be available, such as Bluetooth and NFC.
+Another reason is the application on different transports channels, for which TLS may not be available, such as Bluetooth and NFC.

-So, instead of using TLS to provide secure transport between the pledge and the registrar-agent, BRSKI-PRM relies on an additionally wrapped signature of the enrollment request by the pledge.
+So, instead of using TLS to provide secure transport between the pledge and the registrar-agent, BRSKI-PRM relies on an additional signature wrapping the pledge enrollment request.
-For EST {{RFC7030}} the registrar then needs to do additional pre-processing by verifying this signature, which is not present in EST.
+For EST {{RFC7030}} the registrar then needs to do some pre-processing to verify this signature, which is not present in EST.

 # Terminology